Conrad Grebel University College

 The Institute of Anabaptist and Mennonite Studies (IAMS) encourages research, publishing, and community education on topics in Anabaptist and Mennonite history, culture, and thought.
 It does this primarily through collaborative publishing ventures, and hosting special events, such as seminars and conferences.
-The institute is interested in all dimensions of Mennonite thought and culture, with emphasis on Anabaptist studies, the Canadian experience of Swiss/Pennsylvania German and Dutch/Russian Mennonites, Mennonites of new ethnicities, and global Mennonitism.
+The institute also oversees the teaching program in Mennonite Studies.

-Annual Bechtel Lectures in Anabaptist and Mennonite Studies with John Roth.
+Bechtel Lectures in Anabaptist-Mennonite Studies

 The Institute of Anabaptist and Mennonite Studies occasionally sponsors publications that reflect its mandate to encourage research in Anabaptist and Mennonite studies.
 Visit our book series webpage to see more.